OrderLab/OKLib/README.md

 ...

 ```
-### 6. Verify Inferred Rules (~20min)
+### 7. Verify inferred rules (~20 min)

-Verifying inferred rules can be pretty time-consuming as the tool needs to execute all test cases in the target system and check all inferred rules from last step (it is actually the most time-consuming step).
-You can optionally speed up by turning on the survivor mode, which prevent failed rules from loading and executing in other test cases, but this would lose skip verifying rules on remaining tests if they are killed pre-maturely.
+Verifying inferred rules can be time-consuming as Oathkeeper needs to execute all
+test cases in the target system and check all inferred rules from the last step.

+You can optionally speed up this step by turning on the survivor mode, which prevents
+failed rules from loading and executing in other test cases.
+This optimization
+may pre-maturely kill some legitimate rule due to a bad/flaky test case.

 ```bash
 ./run_engine.sh verify conf/samples/zk-3.6.1.properties conf/samples/zk-collections/ZK-1208.properties
 ```

 The progress is printed in stdout, such as

 ```
 Spawn test for 10/82
 ...
 ```

-Some output like `javassist.CannotCompileException: by java.lang.ClassFormatError` is fine, in most cases they are benign signals for redundant class transformation.
+**Note:** Output like `javassist.CannotCompileException: by java.lang.ClassFormatError` is fine.
+In most cases, they are benign signals for redundant class transformation.

-Generated output is under `./inv_verify_output`.
-They look similar to results from last step but the list size is greatly reduced.
-Note that the inference and verification are neither deterministic process.
-It is common if output numbers are different if re-executed.
+The generated output is under `./inv_verify_output`.
+They look similar to
+results from last step, but the list size is greatly reduced.
+Note that the
+inference and verification are neither deterministic process.
+It is common if
+output numbers are different if re-executed.

-### 7. Runtime detection
+### 8. Runtime detection

-#### 7.1 Inject failure triggers (<2min)
+#### 8.1 Inject failure triggers (~2 min)

 This step is for artifact evaluation only.
-You can skip this step if you are users to deploy the tool to production systems.
+You can skip this step if you are
+users to deploy the tool to production systems.

-To test the effectiveness of the tool, we provide some failure reproducing scripts.
+To test the effectiveness of the tool, we provide some failure reproducing
+scripts.
 For basic functionality, we use ZK-1496 as example.
-In this example, ZooKeeper the ephemeral node that expires is not properly cleaned.
-At this step we instrument the ZooKeeper source codes to reproduce the failures later:
+In this example,
+ZooKeeper the ephemeral node that expires is not properly cleaned.
+At this step
+we instrument the ZooKeeper source codes to reproduce the failures later:

 ```bash
 cd OathKeeper
 ./misc/scripts/zookeeper/ZK-1496/install_ZK-1496.sh [path_to_OathKeeper_root] [path_to_Zookeeper_root]
 ```

-for example,
+For example,
 ```bash
 cd OathKeeper
 ./misc/scripts/zookeeper/ZK-1496/install_ZK-1496.sh ~/OathKeeper ~/zookeeper
 ```

-Retry if encountering problems.
+Retry if you encounter problems.

-#### 7.2 Install Oathkeeper runtime (<1min)
+#### 8.2 Install Oathkeeper runtime (~1 min)

-> :checkered_flag: For Artifact Evaluation: you can skip this while 7.2 section and just execute:
+> :checkered_flag: For Artifact Evaluation: you can just execute and skip the remaining 8.2 section:
 > ```bash
 > ./run_engine.sh install conf/samples/zk-3.6.1.properties zookeeper
 > ```

-##### 7.2.1 Add dependency library to class path
+##### 8.2.1 Add dependency library to class path

-To invoke event recording and rule checking functionalities, Oathkeeper runtime and related data structures need to be added, by either copying Oathkeeper packed jar file to the class path of target system:
+To invoke event recording and rule checking functionalities, Oathkeeper runtime
+and related data structures need to be added, by either copying Oathkeeper
+packed jar file to the class path of target system:

 ```bash
 cp target/OathKeeper-1.0-SNAPSHOT-jar-with-dependencies.jar [system_class_path]